Dr. Pipkins

 If you’re ready to feel more grounded, supported, and connected to yourself, I’d be honored to walk with you through this next chapter of your healing.
 You don’t have to navigate anxiety or burnout alone — there are tools, practices, and pathways that can help you feel steadier inside and out.

-Book a free therapy consultation to see if we’re a good fit.
+Request a free therapy consultation to see if we’re a good fit.

-This free 15-minute phone call is a gentle way to explore fit — no commitment, just space to ask questions and see what support feels right.
+This free 15-minute call is a gentle way to explore fit — no commitment, just space to ask questions and see what support feels right.